RSwarnkar/Challenge-Labs-AZ-104/Challenge Labs/Azure Backup Protector/Challenge 16 : Contoso Backup and Recovery Plan.md

 ### Lab Validation

-1. After completing the challenge, you need to visit the **Lab Validation (1)** tab and click on the **Validate (2)** button under Actions to perform the validation steps.
+1. After completing the challenge, you need to visit the **Lab Validation (1)** tab and click on the **VALIDATE (2)** button under Actions to perform the validation steps.
 Verify that you have met the success criteria of the challenge.

     ![](media/validate1.png "Validation")